Staying Inspired: Keeping Your Creativity Flowing as an Illustrator

 Set Personal Projects and Goals

 While client work can pay the bills, personal projects can feed your soul and reignite your passion for illustration.
 Setting aside time for projects that are purely for your own enjoyment or exploration can be incredibly fulfilling.
 These projects allow you to experiment freely without the constraints of briefs or deadlines, often leading to some of your most creative work.
-Additionally, setting goals for these projects can help maintain focus and give you something to strive toward.
+To keep those ideas organized, a Passion Planner or any digital planner can help you map out milestones and track progress.

 Stay Organized and Manage Your Time Wisely